jinghuazhao/SUMSTATS/README.md

 \* These two columns can be obtained from https://genome.ucsc.edu/ as shown below.

+It might be worthwhile to check for options with the sumstats as defined in ldsc, https://github.com/bulik/ldsc, and particularly its munge_sumstats.py utility.

 ## Information from UCSC

 The chromosomal positions for the current build can be downloaded from the UCSC website, which